ansible/workshops/provisioner/README.md

 ```
 ---
-ec2_region: us-east-1                  # region where the nodes will live
+# region where the nodes will live
+ec2_region: us-east-1
-ec2_name_prefix: TESTWORKSHOP          # name prefix for all the VMs
+# name prefix for all the VMs
+ec2_name_prefix: TESTWORKSHOP
-student_total: 2                       # creates student_total of workbenches for the workshop
+# creates student_total of workbenches for the workshop
+student_total: 2
+# Set the right workshop type, like networking, rhel or f5 (see above)
+workshop_type: rhel
 #OPTIONAL VARIABLES
-admin_password: ansible                # password for Ansible control node, defaults to ansible
+# password for Ansible control node, defaults to ansible
-networking: true                       # Set this if you want the workshop in networking mode
+admin_password: ansible
-create_login_page: true                # creates AWS S3 website for ec2_name_prefix.workshop_dns_zone
+# creates AWS S3 website for ec2_name_prefix.workshop_dns_zone
+create_login_page: true
-workshop_dns_zone: rhdemo.io           # Sets the Route53 DNS zone to use for the S3 website
+# Sets the Route53 DNS zone to use for the S3 website
+workshop_dns_zone: rhdemo.io
-towerinstall: true                     # automatically installs Tower to control node
+# automatically installs Tower to control node
+towerinstall: true
-#autolicense: true                     # automatically licenses Tower if license is provided
+# automatically licenses Tower if license is provided
+autolicense: true
-#xrdp: true                            # install xrdp with xfce for graphical interface
+# install xrdp with xfce for graphical interface
+#xrdp: true
 ```

 If you want to license it you must copy a license called tower_license.json into this directory.
 If you do not have a license already please request one using the [Workshop License Link](https://www.ansible.com/workshop-license).

 For more extra_vars examples, look at the following:
-- [sample-vars.yml](sample_workshops/sample-vars.yml) - example for the Ansible Engine Workshop
+- [sample-vars-rhel.yml](sample_workshops/sample-vars-rhel.yml) - example for the Ansible RHEL Workshop
 - [sample-vars-networking.yml](sample_workshops/sample-vars-networking.yml) - example for the **Ansible Network Workshop**
 - [sample-vars-f5.yml](sample_workshops/sample-vars-f5.yml) - example for **Ansible F5 Workshop**
-- [sample-vars-auto.yml](sample_workshops/sample-vars-auto.yml) - example for Tower installation and licensing
+- [sample-vars-tower-auto.yml](sample_workshops/sample-vars-tower-auto.yml) - example for Tower installation and licensing

 2. Run the playbook: